 Noran Hamed - 2019 - University of Southampton PhD Scholar

-My second year, 2020-2021, was hard and challenging on several levels due to the Covid-19 situation.
+My second year, 2020-2021, was complex and challenging on several levels due to the Covid-19 situation.
 Still, it was dedicated to fieldwork during which I had the chance to join the French archaeological missions in two sites of my case studies: Wadi Jarf and Ain Sokhna.
 During this excavation work, I developed more fieldwork skills and conducted an assessment for each site.
-Furthermore, I started with my qualitative research by conducting interviews with different stakeholders to conclude their perception of the Red Sea heritage and their willingness to participate in preserving this heritage.
+On the other hand, I was finally lucky to start my diving courses and obtain an open-water diving license.

 Through my third year, 2021-2022, I continued the qualitative analysis of my research, and I had the chance to disseminate my research through different conferences (NAS annual conference 2021, MAGS 2021, IKUWA7, Red Sea Project X and Under the Mediterranean II) and an online public talk (MARE 13).
 On the professional level, I was appointed as an Assistant Lecturer at the Faculty of Archaeology – Ain Shams University in Cairo.